Frequently Asked Questions

 I was previously a UTemp employee – how do I reactivate my file?

-Please update and/or submit your current resume through our website.
-It is important that you include your previous UTemp experience on your resume.
+Please update and/or submit your current profile/resume through our website using your user name and password.
+It is important that you include your previous UTemp experience on your newly updated resume.

 Is a performance review requested from the department manager after an assignment?

 Yes.
 At the end of each week or longer assignment, UTemp sends a confidential evaluation form to your direct supervisor.
-If completed, and if permission to do so is granted by your supervisor, UTemp will share these results with you via email.
+If completed, and if permission to do so is granted by your supervisor, UTemp will share these results with you.

 Should I advise UTemp when applying to term or continuing positions on campus?